MSRA-COLT-Group/privacy-tutorial/README.md

 Link for the slide deck [ICML2021  tutorial Privacy in learning.pdf](https://github.com/MSRA-COLT-Group/privacy-tutorial/files/6845299/ICML2021.tutorial.Privacy.in.learning.pdf)

 Link for the code implementation of DP-SGD/GEP/RGP algorithms in PyTorch https://github.com/dayu11/Differentially-Private-Deep-Learning.

+We are hiring.
+For anyone who are interested in this topic or have any questions , please don't hesitate to contact Huishuai via "huzhang at microsoft.com".